devskips/devskips/README.md

 Hello!
-I am SkipS.
+I am SkipS, a developer and member of the [vortexnetwork](https://site.vortexnetwork.online) team.
 I have experience in various technologies.

 ### Languages